macloo/python-beginners/flask/part4_forms/README.md

 ### Configure the form

 Next, we configure a form that inherits from Flask-WTF's `FlaskForm`.
 Python style dictates that a class starts with an uppercase letter and uses camel case, so here our new class is `NameForm`.

+In the class, we assign each form control to a unique variable.
+This form has only one text input field and one submit button.

 ```python
 class NameForm(FlaskForm):